untillpro/dynobuffers/README.md

 		// arr.Buffer is switched on each arr.Next()
 		assert.Equal(t, int32(1), arr.Buffer.Get("nes1"))
 	}
+	// do not forget to return arr to pool to prevent additional memory allocations arr.Release()
+	// note: arr itself, arr.Buffer, result of arr.Buffer.ToBytes() are obsolete here
 	```
 - Modify array and to bytes
 	- Set